What Is Involuntary Commitment In Texas?

 How Can You Be Detain For A Involuntary Commitment

-In Texas, the process for emergency detention, which can lead to involuntary commitment, is outlined in Chapter 573 of the Texas Health and Safety Code.
-Here’s a detailed breakdown of how a person can be detained for emergency detention:
+In Texas, Chapter 573 of the Texas Health and Safety Code outlines the process for emergency detention, which can lead to involuntary commitment.
+Here’s a detailed breakdown of how authorities can detain a person for emergency detention:

 Apprehension by Peace Officer Without a Warrant (Sec.
 573.001)

 A peace officer can take a person into custody without a warrant if the officer believes the person has a mental illness.
-Due to the mental illness, if there’s a substantial risk of serious harm to the person or others unless they are immediately restrained.
+If the mental illness poses a substantial risk of serious harm, authorities must immediately restrain the person to protect them and others.

 The officer believes there isn’t enough time to obtain a warrant before taking the person into custody.

-The risk of harm can be demonstrated by the person’s behavior or evidence of severe emotional distress and deterioration in their mental condition to the extent that they cannot remain at liberty.
+We can demonstrate the risk of harm through the person’s behavior or by providing evidence of severe emotional distress and deterioration in their mental condition to the extent that they cannot remain at liberty.

 Once taken into custody, the peace officer must immediately transport the person to the nearest appropriate inpatient mental health facility or a facility deemed suitable by the local mental health authority.
-Jails or similar detention facilities are not deemed suitable unless in extreme emergencies.
+We do not consider jails or similar detention facilities suitable unless in extreme emergencies.

-If detained in a non-medical facility, the person must be kept separate from any individual charged with or convicted of a crime.
+If we detain someone in a non-medical facility, we must keep them separate from any individual charged with or convicted of a crime.

 The peace officer must immediately inform the person of the reason for detention and that a staff member of the facility will inform them of their rights within 24 hours after admission.